BVLC/caffe/docs/index.md

 Check out the Github [project pulse](https://github.com/BVLC/caffe/pulse) for recent activity, and the [contributors](https://github.com/BVLC/caffe/graphs/contributors) for a sorted list.

 We sincerely appreciate your interest and contributions!
-If you'd like to contribute, please read the [development guide](development.html).
+If you'd like to contribute, please read the [developing & contributing](development.html) guide.

+## Contacting us

+All questions about installation, code, future development, and applications should be searched for and asked at [GitHub Issues](https://github.com/BVLC/caffe/issues).

+If you have a proposal that may not be suited for public discussion *and an ability to act on it*, please email us [directly](mailto:caffe-dev@googlegroups.com).
+Requests for features, explanations, or personal help will be ignored; post such matters publicly as issues.

+Some developers may be able to provide [consulting services](mailto:caffe-coldpress@googlegroups.com) for appropriate projects.